How do you find the life insurance policy of a deceased person?

 How to get life insurance through Progressive

-You can get a life insurance quote online with Progressive Life by eFinancial.
+You can get a life insurance quote online.
 First, you'll answer some questions.
-Then you'll choose your payment amount, term length, and other policy details.
-You can also call 1-866-912-2477 to speak with a licensed representative who can help you find the right policy for you.
+Then you'll choose your coverage amount, term length, and other policy details.
+You can also call 1-866-912-2477 to speak with a licensed Progressive Life by eFinancial representative who can help you find the right policy for you.